-Injuries suffered on the job happen all the time.
+American laborers and employees are injured at work every day.
 If you work in a heavy labor job, you are constantly on your feet and performing perilous tasks.
-Even one mistake from fellow co-worker or employer could lead to a severe injury, such as broken bones, lacerations, and infections.
+Even one mistake from a fellow co-worker or employer could lead to a severe work injury, such as broken bones, lacerations, and infections.

 What is Considered a Work Injury?

-A work injury that you can pursue payment for through a worker’s compensation claim needs to occur on the job and within the scope of an employee’s duties.
-Severe injuries suffered intentionally, while intoxicated, or due to the foregoing of mandatory safety equipment are usually exempt from coverage.
+For a work injury to qualify as a worker's compensation claim, it must occur on the job and within the scope of an employee's duties.
+Severe injuries that the worker causes intentionally, while they are intoxicated, or while not using mandatory safety equipment are usually not covered by workers' compensation laws.

-The good news is that workers comp is available to injured employees regardless of fault in pretty much any other case.
-Negligence is not a deciding factor like in car accident lawsuit or slip and fall.
-You are afforded coverage for things like medical bills, lost wages, and disability benefits through workers comp but this comes at the expense of employer immunity from lawsuits over the injury.
+The good news is that workers' comp is available to injured employees regardless of who is at fault in most other situations.
+Proving negligence is not a relevant factor, unlike car accident lawsuits or slip and fall claims.
+Workers' comp insurance provides coverage for financial losses, including medical bills, lost wages, and disability benefits, in exchange for the employer being released from any future lawsuits related to the injury.

-When You Can File a Workers’ Compensation Lawsuit
+When You Can File a Workers' Compensation Claim

-The workers’ comp system is streamlined this way so that employees can get the coverage they need while employers and the courts are spared many lawsuits. this does not mean that workers’ compensation claims can always be filed without issue.
+The workers' comp system is streamlined so that employees can get the coverage they need while employers and the courts are spared many lawsuits.
+This does not mean that workers' compensation claims can always be resolved without issue.

-Many workers make mistakes that prevent them from collecting compensation that could pay for their workplace damages.
-Here are the top five mistakes people make after suffering a work injury and their subsequent workers’ compensation case.
+Without legal guidance, many workers make mistakes that prevent them from collecting compensation that could pay for their work injury losses.
+Here are the top five mistakes people make after suffering a work injury and the potential effects on their subsequent workers' compensation cases.

-#1: Not Reporting Your Job Injury in a Timely Manner
+#1: Failing to Report Your Job Injury in a Timely Manner

 The most common mistake is not reporting your accident to your employer immediately.
 In the state of Florida, worker's compensation laws require that an injured employee report any accident involving injury within 30 days to their employer or supervisor.
 If the injury is the result of an occupational disease, the employee has 90 days from the first sign of illness.